mbhulin/OrientTutorial/develop_the_schema_for_objects.md

 object.createProperty("Size", OType.EMBEDDED, size3D);
 ```

 At last we define the edge classes.
-Since we already have defined the IS_A and IS_PART_OF edge classes for locations we only need to add the edge class PROB_IS_AT which stores the probability of an object beeing at a location, position or another object.
-Therefore this edge class has some sort of probability as a property.
-In fact not a probability but a score is stored.
-Additionally a hight may be stored as information at which level an object can be found e. g. in a cupboard or on a shelf.
+Since we already have defined the *IS_A* and *IS_PART_OF* edge classes for locations we only need to add the edge class **PROB_IS_AT** which stores the probability of an object beeing at a location, position or in/on/at another object.
+Therefore this edge class has some sort of **probability** as a property.
+In fact not a probability but a **score** is stored.
+Additionally a **hight** may be stored as information at which level an object can be found e. g. in a cupboard or on a shelf.

 ```java
 OrientEdgeType prob_is_at = db.createEdgeType("PROB_IS_AT");